MicrosoftDocs/powerquery-docs/powerquery-docs/cluster-values.md

 * **Similarity threshold (optional)**: This option indicates how similar two values must be to be grouped together.
 The minimum setting of 0 causes all values to be grouped together.
 The maximum setting of 1 only allows values that match exactly to be grouped together.
 The default is 0.8.
 * **Ignore case**: When comparing text strings, case is ignored.
 This option is enabled by default.
 * **Group by combining text parts**: The algorithm tries to combine text parts (such as combining Micro and soft into Microsoft) to group values.
-* **Show similarity scores**: Show similarity scores between the input values and computed representative values after fuzzy clustering.
+* **Show similarity scores**: Shows similarity scores between the input values and computed representative values after fuzzy clustering.
 * **Transformation table (optional)**: You can select a transformation table that maps values (such as mapping MSFT to Microsoft) to group them together.

 For this example, a new transformation table with the name **My transform table** is used to demonstrate how values can be mapped.
 This transformation table has two columns: